Today a small group of us went on a hike and had some interesting conversations which somewhat inspires this post.

 Great.
 Positive thinking.
 You may be sitting here reading this and saying “I do think positively, but nothing comes of it” or “I struggle with this because so many things in my life just are not right” (whether work, personal, family, etc.), yet I believe anyone can master this way of thinking.
 This style of life and mindset.

 Here are a few points to get you spurring on some thought patterns:

 1. You.
 As obnoxious as it may sound, the first thing you need to do is to believe in yourself and that you CAN become a positive thinker.
 How?
-Take some time out and invest and commit yourself to own personal development.
+Take some time out and invest and commit yourself to your own personal development.
 Get up each morning and meditate.
 Focus on yourself and believe that you can think positively.
 Examine how you invest in yourself and make observations.
 Note them down!
 See if your personal investments are constructive or destructive.
 If they are destructive, then try to eliminate them.
 If constructive, then perfect them.

 3. Knowledge.
 Read books that talk about handling the lessons and challenges that come up in life and that mirror those you want to overcome in yours.
 In a few years, you’ll find that your story of triumph over adversity mirrors those you read about.
 I love reading non-fiction.
 Stories from Obama to Schwarzenegger to Michael Johnson.
 You’ll find that encouraging words and tales of success will begin to incorporate in the way you think.
 That does not mean you strive to be like them, it means you process what their journeys are in a fraction of what a book can dispell.

 I just want to give you a short glimpse of my thinking.
 I could write a whole white paper on the topic yet, in summary, I want to sum it up in two words – be realistic.
 Everyone has “down” moments and that’s fine.
 A positive attitude is more than the sum of your feelings at any particular moment.
 If a loved one passes away or you are facing a challenge that feels overwhelming at the moment, it doesn’t mean that you’re not a positive person.
 Positive people have every right to feel sad.
 It’s even healthy to express those feelings from time-to-time.
 Just remember that those moments don’t define us.

 Think positive!
-It’s about you and not about what other’s think of you.
+It’s about you and not about what others think of you.